usharesoft/appcenter-docs/admin/en/source/pages/config/event-bus.rst

 Writing a Custom Plugin (Consumer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Prior to writing a custom plugin, it is important to understand the producer messages created by the UForge AppCenter.
-When a request is sent to the web service (POST, PUT or DELETE) the web service creates a producer message.
+When a request is sent to the web service (``POST``, ``PUT`` or ``DELETE``) the web service creates a producer message.
 The contents of each message is described in an .xsd file here: `https://www.usharesoft.com/resources/docs/ <https://www.usharesoft.com/resources/docs/>`_

 When creating a plugin, you will have access to all the attributes in a message.
 The plugin will contain the custom business logic required.